-Considering the complexity of the markets due to their globalization the consequences for the Group's businesses are uncertain and will depend to a large extent on the impact of the pandemic, with the appearance of new variants, the effectiveness of the current medical treatments and on the reaction and of all the economic actors affected, and their ability to rise to the challenge.
+Considering the complexity of the markets due to their globalization the consequences for the Company's businesses are uncertain and will depend to a large extent on the impact of the pandemic, with the appearance of new variants, the effectiveness of the current medical treatments and on the reaction and of all the economic actors affected, and their ability to rise to the challenge.

-Therefore, at the date of approval of these consolidated financial statements, we have carried out an assessment and quantification of the impacts that COVID-19 had on the Group as of December 31, 2021.
-There is still a high level of uncertainty about its consequences in the short term.
+Therefore, at the date of authorized for issue of these financial statements, we have carried out an assessment and quantification of the impacts that COVID-19 had on the Company as of December 31, 2021.
+There is still a high level of uncertainty about its consequences in the short and medium term.

-Therefore, the Directors and Management of the Group have assessed the situation based on the best information available.
+Therefore, the Directors and Management of the Company have assessed the situation based on the best information available.
 For the reasons referred to above, such information may be incomplete.
 As a result of this assessment, we highlight the following:

-• Liquidity risk: the situation in the markets has caused an increase in liquidity pressures in the economy and a contraction in the credit market.
-To face this, the Group has in place a Super Senior debt ("Super Senior Term & Revolving Facilities Agreement") to meet operational needs for a maximum amount of EUR 225 million, of which EUR 145 million were drawn as of December 31, 2021.
-Likewise, the rest of subsidiaries of the Group have credit facilities with a limit amount of EUR 21.9 million that are undrawn as of December 31, 2021.
-Therefore, as of December 31, 2021, the Group had undrawn credit facilities amounting to EUR 101.9 million, together with cash available of EUR 159 million.
-The Group has also implemented specific plans for the improvement and efficient management of liquidity to address these tensions.
+- Liquidity risk: The situation in the markets has caused an increase in liquidity pressures in the economy and a contraction in the credit market.
+To face this, the Company has in place a Super Senior debt ("Super Senior Term & Revolving Facilities Agreement") to meet operational needs for a maximum amount of EUR 225,000 thousand, of which EUR 145,000 thousand, were drawn as of December 31, 2021.
+The Company has also implemented specific plans for the improvement and efficient management of liquidity to address these tensions. - Operational risk: the changing and unpredictable nature of events could lead to the emergence of a risk of interruption in the provision of services or sales.
+Therefore, the Company has established contingency plans aimed at monitoring and managing its operations at all times.
+To date, no notable incidents have been revealed.

-- Operational risk: the changing and unpredictable nature of events could lead to the emergence of a risk of interruption in the provision of services or sales.
-Therefore, the Group has established contingency plans aimed at monitoring and managing its operations at all times.
-To date, no notable incidents have been revealed. - Risk of change in certain financial magnitudes: the factors referred to above have adversely affect the Group's advertising revenues and to sales of newspapers and magazines and sale of books and training.
-In this regard, it is estimated that the decrease in income from the sale of books and training during 2021 compared to the previous year has been mainly affected by the effect of the pandemic on the Education business in Latam and the negative impact of the exchange rate effect.
-However, COVID -19 has affected the Group's advertising revenue to a lesser extent during 2021 compared to the previous year.
+Risk of change in certain financial magnitudes: the factors referred to above have adversely affect the subsidiaries companies' advertising revenues and to sales of newspapers and magazines and sale of books and training, which can continue to lead a decrease in the relevant captions for the Company.
+In this regard, the Company has made an estimate of the impact of COVID-19 in 2021 in its subsidiary companies, according to which the decrease in income from the sale of books and training during 2021 compared to the previous year has been mainly affected by the effect of the pandemic on the Education business in Latam and the negative impact of the exchange rate effect.
+However, Group's advertising revenues has been affected by COVID-19, to a lesser extent in 2021, respect to 2020.

-Therefore, the Group has implemented a contingency plan with the aim of minimizing the aforementioned effects.
-However, it is not possible to reliably quantify the impact of COVID-19 in next financial statements, given the constraints and limitations already indicated.
+Therefore, the Company has implemented a contingency plan with the aim of minimizing the aforementioned effects,.
+However, it is not possible at this stage to reliably quantify the impact of COVID-19 in next financial statements, given the constraints and limitations already indicated.

-Likewise, COVID-19 could also have an adverse impact on key indicators for the Group, such as financial leverage ratios and compliance with financial ratios included in the financial agreements of the Group.
-In this sense, with the agreed current Refinancing, the Group's financial debt was made more flexible and it was provided with a financial structure that makes it possible to meet its financial commitments (including financial ratios (covenants)).
+Likewise, COVID-19 could also have an adverse impact on key indicators for the Company, such as financial leverage ratios and compliance with financial ratios included in the financial agreements of the Group.
+In this sense, with the agreed Refinancing, the Group's financial debt is made more flexible and endowed with a financial structure that makes it possible to meet its financial commitments (including financial ratios (covenants)).